Religious Statues Stolen in Shocking Church Theft

-A statue of Jesus on a crucifix, along with two other religious figures, has been reported stolen from the premises of St Luke’s Church in Irlams o’th Height, Salford.
-The theft has left parishioners and local residents shocked and dismayed.
+A statue of Jesus on a crucifix, along with two other prized religious figures, has been stolen from St Luke’s Church in Irlams o’th Height, Salford.
+Locals and parishioners are left stunned and upset by the brazen theft.

-The Parish of Our Lady of Hope shared the disheartening news on social media, suspecting that an electric saw was used in the theft.
-Along with the statue of Jesus on the crucifix, a kneeling angel and a kneeling figure of St. Bernadette were also taken.
-The parish believes that “drag marks” found on the ground indicate that the figures were transported to a vehicle parked in the church’s car park.
+The Parish of Our Lady of Hope revealed on social media that thieves likely used an electric saw to slice the statues away.
+Alongside Jesus on the crucifix, a kneeling angel and the figure of St Bernadette were also taken.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.